 Efficiency encompasses the notion of performance and the time, means, devoted to the achievement of objectives.

-- What is the average level of achievement of objectives resulting from individual annual interviews?
+- What is the average level of attainment of EAD objectives?
 What is the real impact of the development plans put in place?

 3. The wage bill